cgewecke/eth-gas-reporter/README.md

 **Other**

-This reporter should work with any build pipeline that uses Mocha and connects to an Ethereum client running as a separate process.
+This reporter should work with any build platform that uses Mocha and connects to an Ethereum client running as a separate process.
 There's more on advanced use cases [here](https://github.com/cgewecke/eth-gas-reporter/blob/master/docs/advanced.md).